 European Youth welcomes the establishment of the European Counter Terrorism Centre, and advocates for the transfer of resources from national programmes against terrorism to the European Counter Terrorism Centre for more efficiency and better management, that shall yield better results in preventing terrorism.

-European Youth deeply supports the establishment of the European Energy Union, which will result in energy independence, higher percentage of renewable energy used, increased energy efficiency and decreased cost for the European citizens.
+European Youth deeply supports the establishment of the European Energy Union, which will result in furthered energy independence, a higher percentage of renewable energy used, increased energy efficiency and decreased cost for European citizens.

-European Youth Denmark acclaims the started process towards 100% renewable energy use through the implementation of the European Energy Union, and proposes a unified waste treatment strategy by the establishment of a possible Waste Treatment Union, towards an efficient circular economy.
+European Youth Denmark praises the ongoing progress towards 100% renewable energy use through the implementation of the European Energy Union and proposes a unified waste treatment strategy through the establishment of a possible Waste Treatment Union, towards an efficient circular economy.

 European Youth demands that the Danish government, swiftly approves the European Energy Union, as it is in the interest of both citizens and government.
 As part of a European Energy Union, Denmark will be able to achieve 100% renewable energy, with a fully decarbonised society.